-[Note: This post has been updated to note a couple of additions to high interest savings accounts offered by Scotia iTrade and BMO InvestorLine.
+[Note: This post has been updated as of Jan.
+21, 2014 to note a couple of additions to high interest savings accounts offered by Scotia iTrade and BMO InvestorLine.
 Feel free to have it bookmarked.]

 First a note of caution: first check with your broker that no fees of any kind are charged for buying or selling HISAs and no fees are applied for early redemptions.
 For example: Scotia iTrade charges an early redemption fee of 1 percent (minimum of $38.88) on all mutual funds other than Scotia and Dynamic Funds held for less than 90 days.
 A Scotia iTrade client parking $10,000 for 30 days in a TD HISA will earn $10 in interest but pay an early redemption fee of $100.
 If the client had instead parked her cash in the Bank of Nova Scotia HISA, there would have been no early redemption penalty.

 The savings accounts offered through discount brokers have one huge advantage over high interest savings accounts offered by online banks such as ING Direct.
 The cash parked in HISAs are counted towards the cash balance available in an account.
 Therefore, these funds are readily available for your trades and your broker may even automatically sell all or some of your HISA to fund your trade.
 In contrast, online banks are not practical for registered accounts and it may take 3-4 business days to transfer money from (or to) an online bank to (or from) taxable brokerage accounts.
 These savings accounts are also a much better alternative to traditional money market accounts because they pay a much higher interest rate.
 For example, as of this writing, the TD Canadian Money Market Fund sports an yield of 0.37 percent which is much less than the 1.25 percent paid by discount broker HISAs.

 List of Discount Broker High Interest Savings Accounts (interest rates as of Jan.
 21, 2014):